study-ORCATech-cloud/learn-and-earn-fork/docs/architecture-development/architecture-overview.md

 ## System Overview

-The ORCATech Learning Platform is a modern, single-page application (SPA) built with React that provides an interactive learning experience for DevOps, Cloud Engineering, and Programming education.
+The LabDojo Learning Platform is a modern, single-page application (SPA) built with React that provides an interactive learning experience for DevOps, Cloud Engineering, and Programming education.
 The platform follows a component-based architecture with clear separation of concerns.

 ### High-Level Architecture